awsdocs/aws-cloud9-user-guide/doc_source/setup-teams.rst

       `documentation <https://aws.amazon.com/documentation/>`_.

 #.
 From the terminal or command prompt, switch to the directory that contains the :file:`policy.json` file.
 #.
-Run the IAM :code:`create-policy` command, specifying a name for the policy and the :file:`policy.json` file, for example:
+Run the IAM :code:`create-policy` command, specifying a name for the policy and the :file:`policy.json` file.

    .. code-block:: sh

-      aws iam create-policy --policy-document file://policy.json --policy-name POLICY_NAME
+      aws iam create-policy --policy-document file://policy.json --policy-name MyPolicy

-   In the preceding command, replace :code:`POLICY_NAME` with a name for the policy.
+   In the preceding command, replace :code:`MyPolicy` with a name for the policy.

 Skip ahead to :ref:`setup-teams-add-policy-cli`.